Beyond the river bend / Discovering the icons of Ústí nad Labem

 Reaching the waterfall involves a light hike through the forest, a journey that reveals the rugged, untamed beauty of the České Středohoří (Bohemian Central Uplands).
 It is a site that appeals to those who seek the quietude of the natural world and the geological marvels that underpin this entire landscape.

-A Sanctuary on the Hill: Ústí nad Labem Zoo
+A sanctuary on the hill / Ústí nad Labem Zoo

 Perched on the slopes of Mariánská hora, the local zoo is far from the flat, cramped enclosures found in many European cities.
 Founded in 1908 as a bird sanctuary, it has grown into a significant conservation centre.
 The hillside layout means that a visit here is also a brisk walk through varied terrain, providing unique perspectives on the animals and the city below.